sheetalrepo/ApiTestFW/readme.txt

 2. All the test data for different type of APIs are kept under common Yaml file (src\test\resources\testdata)
 3. For every test cases, we have single Data Provider which is of great importance
 4. Test Data is kept in a YAML file rather json, excel, csv etc. Yaml gives huge advantages over other format in terms of readability, code minimization, maintenance
+5. This framework can be run according to different suits like smoke, reg.
+Suites has been implemented based on test data provided.
+   For example; for sanity testing few test data requires and for reg phase huge data require

 ## Advantages ##
 1. Its a properly layered framework means every layer has its own functionalities